-You may indicate the manner in which your appointee is to vote with respect to any specific item by checking the appropriate space on the enclosed form of proxy.
+You may indicate the manner in which your appointee is to vote or withhold from voting with respect to any specific item by checking the appropriate space on the enclosed form of proxy.
 If you wish to confer discretionary authority with respect to any item of business then the space opposite the item is to be left blank.
 The common shares in the capital of the Company (the "Common Shares") represented by your proxy will be voted in accordance with your directions.

-If you have given a proxy, you may later revoke it by: (a) signing a proxy bearing a later date and depositing it as provided under "Deposit of Proxy", below; (b) signing and dating a written notice of revocation (in same manner as the enclosed form of proxy is required to be executed, as set out under "Validity of Proxy", below) and faxing it to the office of Canadian Stock Transfer Company Inc., as the Administrative Agent for CIBC Mellon Trust Company, Att: Proxy Department, at (416) 643-5501; or toll free fax at 1-866-781-3111; or delivering it in person, or by mail, to the registered office of the Company, Att: Corporate Secretary, 469 Silver Creek Industrial Drive, Lakeshore, Ontario, N8N 4W2, or via fax to the registered office of the Company, Att: Corporate Secretary, at (519) 727-6681, at any time up to and including the last business day preceding the day of the Meeting or any adjournment thereof, or to the Chair of the Meeting on the day of the Meeting; or (c) in any other manner provided by law.
+If you have given a proxy, you may later revoke it by:

+- (a) signing a proxy bearing a later date and depositing it as provided under "Deposit of Proxy", on following page; - (b) signing and dating a written notice of revocation (in same manner as the enclosed form of proxy is required to be executed, as set out under "Validity of Proxy", on following page) and faxing it to the office of Canadian Stock Transfer Company Inc., Att: Proxy Department, Box 721, Agincourt, Ontario, M1S 0A1 or toll free at 1-866-781-3111 or fax at 416-368-2502; or delivering it in person, or by mail, to the registered office of the Company, Att: Corporate Secretary, 469 Silver Creek Industrial Drive, Lakeshore, Ontario, N8N 4W2, or via fax to the registered office of the Company, Att: Corporate Secretary, at 519-727-6681, at any time up to and including the last business day preceding the day of the Meeting or any adjournment thereof, or to the Chair of the Meeting on the day of the Meeting; or - (c) in any other manner provided by law.
 Such revocation will have effect only in respect of those matters upon which a vote has not already been cast pursuant to the authority conferred by the proxy.